atootdev/-blockchain-developer-bootcamp-final-project/README.md

 2. Login with Metamask
 3. Browse uploaded sneakers
 4. Select sneaker
-5. Input the confirmation code and click “Mint” to mint the sneaker NFT (smart contract call)
+5. Input the confirmation code and click `Mint` to mint the sneaker NFT (smart contract call)

 Seller:
 1. Enter web site
 2. Login with Metamask
 3. Select sneaker
-4. Click the “Launch” or “End” button to allow or block minting (smart contract call)
+4. Click the `Launch` or `End` button to allow or block minting (smart contract call)

 ## Deployed version url:
 Deployed on Rinkeby testnet